Last updated 05/11/2022

 Conducting a stress test on your finances provides confidence to face turbulent storms and has ample benefits.
 For one, you can organize your finances well and anticipate contingent situations.
 It also allows you to obtain insurance coverage, plan for emergency funds, have a budget, and diversify your assets to minimize risks.

 Getting Back to the Drawing Board

-The results of the stress test clearly show the financial health of your personal finances.
+The results of the stress test clearly show the financial health of your finances.
 If you are not comfortable dealing with a financial crisis with the projections’ status, this is where you get back to the drawing board.

 You can gain control over financial setbacks by:

-- Automating savings to avoid overspending.
+- Automating savings and investments to avoid overspending.

 - Diversifying your investments with assets that have negative correlations.
 These are assets whose prices move in different directions, like bonds and shares (stocks).

 - Managing your debts, like repaying high-interest debt faster with extra money after budgeting or negotiating for better repayment terms with your lender to avoid suffocating your finances.

 Related read: Building an emergency fund and why it’s important